scacchig/Synergy-Chess/README.md

 cr1) - absolute majority of equal moves = Best Move (priority criterion)

+cr2) - 3 CE agree and 3 CE agree but with a different move from first group, in this case comparison with CE verdict n ° 8 ;

+if a group of CE has the same move as CE n ° 8, this is the Best Move, but if not, proceed to the next check - cr3)

-cr2) - 3 CE agree and 3 CE agree but with a different move from first group. in this case the the Best Move is :
+cr3) - 3 CE agree and 3 CE agree but with a different move from first group. in this case the the Best Move is :

 score move CE / 1 - score move CE / 2